maegant/website-minimal-mistakes/_projects/2016-05-01-prosthetic.md

 ---
 title: "Transfemoral Prosthesis Undergraduate Research"
-layout: splash
+layout: single
+author_profile: true
 excerpt: "Undergraduate research involving a transfemoral prosthesis at Georgia Tech."
 header:
   teaser: images/portfolio/metabolic/device-400x200.png
-tags:
+# tags:
-  - presentation
+#   - presentation
-  - prosthetic
+#   - prosthetic
-  - metabolic
+#   - metabolic
-  - design
+#   - design
-category: "Undergraduate Research"
+# category: "Undergraduate Research"
 ---

-## Transfemoral Prosthesis Undergraduate Research
 In the summer of 2016, I conducted undergraduate research assisting with the design and evaluation of a dual-actuated transfemoral (above-the-knee) prosthesis.
 This research included the design of two different prosthetic foot designs as well as studying the human metabolic cost of transport for flat-foot and multi-contact walking.
 At the end of the summer, I presented this research at the S.U.R.E Research Symposium and won "Best Overall Presentation".